Written by Benjamin Baillon

 | RR | No | Yes | No |

-FAQ PLR legal in France
+FAQ Legal PLR in France

-Is the PLR legal in France?
+Is PLR legal in France?

-Can PLR products be sold without modification?
+Can PLR be sold without modification?

 This depends exclusively on the rights granted by the license.

-Does the PLR replace copyright?
+Does PLR replace copyright?

-No, it constitutes a regulated contractual authorization.
+No, it constitutes a contractually framed authorization.

-Is the PLR legally risky?
+Is PLR legally risky?

-No, if the license is clear, complete and respected.
+No, if the license is clear, complete, and respected.

 Yes, it is highly recommended.